Use code SAVE20 for 20% off everything!

 To create this simple gift, just print off some gift tags, cut to separate and use the double sided tape to affix a glow stick onto each card.
 These glow sticks came with lanyards so I tied the lanyards around the top of each stick to manage the cord.

 The best part?
 These sweet printable tags are FREE to download!
 I created several different pages, so that all elementary teachers (K-5) can print the page that’s best for their students.
-Click here to download your freebie!
+Use the form below to access your free back to school gift tags!

 These sweet student gifts were so fun to create, but I was still inspired by Lift Off Lemon and all of it’s glorious brightness; so I kept on thinking and creating.